-- Biblical book (if the note is anchored to a biblical passage)
+Biblical book (if the note is anchored to a biblical passage)

 To assign or move an existing note to a specific notebook:

-Open the note
+Open the note.

 Click the Notebook icon, or click and drag the note to the desired notebook.

-Anchor notes and highlights
+Anchor Notes and Highlights

 You can also click +Add Anchor within the note itself to attach the note to a particular Reference or selected text.

-Navigating the Notes tool
+Navigating the Notes Tool

 The Notes tool is made up of a toolbar, a collapsible navigation menu, a search results panel, and a note editor panel.

-The panel toolbar features a search box to quickly search for particular notes and a New note button.
-When you’re interacting with a resource in another open panel, the arrow next to New note may display options to create a New note, New note on selected text, or Highlight selected text.
-To browse saved notes, click the navigation menu button to open the navigation menu.
+The panel toolbar features a search box and a New note button.
+When you’re interacting with a resource in another open panel, the arrow next to New note displays options to create a New note, New note on selected text, or Highlight selected text.

 The navigation menu shows two tabs: Filters and Notebooks .
-Use the Filters tab to view all notes grouped by: Type, Resource, Bible Book, Data Type, Notebook, Anchor, Modified, Created.
+Use the Filters tab to view all notes grouped by: Type, Resource, Bible Book, Data Type, Notebook, Anchor, Modified, and Created.

 Use the Notebooks tab to create new notebooks or access existing notebooks along with their associated notes.

 Search results panel

-The search results panel lists all of the notes and highlights that match the search or filter criteria specified in the navigation menu.
+The search results panel lists all of the notes and highlights matching the search specified